deckerweb/toolbar-extras-givewp/readme.txt

 * You are the only user of this site/install, of course you are the Administrator (has all permissions anyway)
 * Set your 1 campaign as featured in the Toolbar, so you can watch your earnings each time you are logged in into your site
 * Focus on your campaign because all important info, views, reports, settings etc. are only 1 (ONE!) click away
-* Save time, get more focussed and more productive -- gain more time to market your campaign
+* Save time, get more focussed and more productive -- gain more time to market your campaign for personal fundraising

 = Why is Toolbar Extras plugin required? =